hfour/wsrun/README.md

 `yarn wsrun -p h4zip -r --stages build` will build all deps of h4zip, in order, then build h4zip

-`yarn wsrun -p planc --stages --done-criteria='Compilation complete' -r watch` will watch planc deps, in order, continuing when command outputs "Compilation complete"
+`yarn wsrun -p planc --stages --done-criteria='Compilation complete' -r watch` will watch planc deps, in order, continuing when command outputs a line containing "Compilation complete"

 `yarn wsrun --exclude-missing test` will run the test script only on packages that have it